roodi/roodi/README.md

 ## Description

 Roodi stands for Ruby Object Oriented Design Inferometer.
-It parses your Ruby code and warns you about design issues you have based on the checks that is has configured.
+It parses your Ruby code and warns you about design issues you have based on the checks that it has configured.

 ## Install

+Open your terminal and type this:

-`$ sudo gem install roodi`
+`$ gem install roodi`

+Alternatively, you can put it in your Gemfile:

+`gem "roodi"`

 ## Synopsis